 Rory Lewis won the Portrait of Britain award for four years in a row and is a National Portrait Gallery BAME artist.
 He also runs courses and mentorship programmes.

-Fashion and Beauty Portrait Photography tips
+Fashion and Beauty Portrait Photography tips from Jade Keshia Gordon

-‘This was taken on a shoot for a fashion campaign for the spring/summer collection of clothes brand WMNS WEAR,’ recalls Jade.
+‘This (below) was taken on a shoot for a fashion campaign for the spring/summer collection of clothes brand WMNS WEAR,’ recalls Jade.
 The theme of the campaign was ‘Euphoria’.

 The model, Lay, was placed close to a white wall in the studio.
 The wall was lit by two, colour-adjustable RGB LED panel lights placed at 45 degrees on either side of the model, which were set to bright purple.
 A white spotlight was then projected onto the model from the front and slightly to the left of the model.

 The effect of this was to create a strong, hard purple shadow in a white circle on the background.
 Jade took this shot using an EF 8-15mm f/4 L Fisheye on a Canon EOS R5, via the RF adapter, and used an exposure of 1/125sec at f/4 at ISO 320.
 Because she was shooting so close to the model, this made the placement of the spotlight quite tricky.
 ‘We needed it to be as close to the front of the model as possible but without getting my shadow in the shot too.’

 - Experiment with spotlights – The use of a spotlight has created a visually striking image, enhanced by the use of coloured background lights which created the coloured shadow.
 ‘Spotlights like this one are expensive but you can get a similar effect with a digital or slide projector,’ Jade advises.
 ‘They won’t be as bright but you can shoot at a higher ISO to compensate.’